jgrizou/website/projects/vault/index.md

 Last update: August 2019

-*A web-app to experience the power of self-calibrating interfaces.*
+*A web-app to explain self-calibrating interfaces.*

 Quick access: [[Crack it]](#crack-it) [[Try it]](#try-it) [[Grasp it]](#grasp-it)